-- 8.18 International dealer - 8.26 International adviser - 11.9 Registrant acquiring a registered firm's securities or assets, and - 11.10 Registered firm whose securities are acquired
+- 8.18 International [international] dealer] - and 8.26 International adviser - 11.9 Registrant acquiring a registered firm's securities or assets, and - 11.10 Registered firm whose securities are acquired[international adviser].

 Registrants must deliver these notices to the regulator in each jurisdiction where they are registered or relying on an exemption from registration.